Justin Morneau

 Justin Ernest George Morneau (born May 15, 1981) is a Canadian former professional baseball first baseman.
 He played in Major League Baseball (MLB) for the Minnesota Twins, Pittsburgh Pirates, Colorado Rockies, and Chicago White Sox.
 At 6 ft 4 in and 220 lb, Morneau was drafted as a catcher by the Twins in 1999.
 He converted to first base in the minor leagues and made his MLB debut in 2003.
 Morneau held that position throughout his career and in 2007 became the first Twin since Gary Gaetti in 1987–1988 to hit 30 home runs in consecutive seasons.

 A four-time All-Star, Morneau was named the 2006 American League (AL) Most Valuable Player (MVP), finished runner-up for MVP in 2008, and won two Silver Slugger Awards.
 Additionally, Morneau won the 2008 Home Run Derby and the 2014 National League (NL) batting title.
 Internationally, Morneau represented Canada at the 2006, 2009, 2013, and 2017 World Baseball Classic.
-After retirement from baseball, he was elected to the Minnesota Twins Hall of Fame and currently serves as a Special Assistant in the Twins front office, as well as a color commentator for the team on Bally Sports North.
+After retirement from baseball, he was elected to the Minnesota Twins Hall of Fame and currently serves as a Special Assistant in the Twins front office, as well as a color commentator for the team on FanDuel Sports Network North.

 Early life

 Justin Ernest George Morneau was born on May 15, 1981, in New Westminster, British Columbia, Canada.
 Morneau is the youngest son of George Morneau, a hitting coach for many softball and baseball teams, childcare worker, and sporting goods store owner.
 His mother Audra Chartrand was an elementary school teacher and former fast-pitch softball player.
 Justin has an older brother, Geordie.
 His father once played hockey for the Brandon Wheat Kings and attended the training camp of the Minnesota North Stars.

 Morneau grew up in New Westminster, British Columbia, the historic "Royal City", adjacent to Vancouver, where he played hockey for the local minor team, the New Westminster Royals, and emerged as a star goaltender, playing for teams a year older than he was.
 He also played baseball in the New Westminster Minor Baseball Association and for the North Delta Blue Jays in the B.C.
 Premier Baseball League.

 Morneau attended Lord Tweedsmuir Elementary School in New Westminster, later transferring to Richard McBride Elementary School, where his mother was a teacher and coach and where he enrolled in a French immersion program.
 He played basketball and volleyball and ball hockey on the school teams.

-Growing up, Morneau was an avid sports fan, whose favourite athletes included hockey players Patrick Roy, Cam Neely (also a native of British Columbia), and Ray Bourque; and baseball players John Olerud, Ken Griffey Jr., Jack Morris and Larry Walker.
+Growing up, Morneau was a sports fan, whose favourite athletes included hockey players Patrick Roy, Cam Neely, and Ray Bourque; and baseball players John Olerud, Ken Griffey Jr., Jack Morris and Larry Walker.
 His favorite NHL team was the Boston Bruins, and his favorite MLB team was the Toronto Blue Jays.